-The staff in the AccessAbility Centre assist students with disabilities to adjust to the College environment in a variety of ways.
-Given that each student’s needs are unique, services and accommodations in the academic setting are arranged on an individual basis, and based on the documentation of the student’s disability.
+The AccessAbility staff assist students with disabilities to adjust to the College environment in a variety of ways.
+Given that each student’s needs are unique, services and accommodations in the academic setting are arranged on an individual basis and based on the documentation of the student’s disability.
 Some of the services provided by the AccessAbility Centre may include:

 - learning strategies

 - psycho-educational screening and assessments

 - maps which indicate accessible routes, entrances and parking

 - bursary funds for purchase of disability related services and equipment for eligible students

 - special arrangements for exams which include: extended test time, use of a computer, use of assistive technology, distraction-reduced exam environment, etc.

 - referrals to other Student Success services (e.g. counselling and tutoring services)